Escaped Monterey County Jail inmates arrested by Border Patrol, sheriff says

 RELATED: Eerie photos show how murder suspects escaped Monterey County Jail

-There was a possible sighting of one of the inmates on Tuesday at a Motel 6 in Marina, California, but the inmate evaded capture, police say.
+There was a possible sighting of one of the inmates on Tuesday at a Motel 6 in Marina, California, but the inmate evaded capture.

 RELATED: Police surround Motel 6 in Monterey County after possible sighting of escaped inmate